AylaBilgin/AylaBilgin/README.md

 ### Hi there 👋
 ### ✨ I am Ayla Bilgin.
 - ✨ I am a student at Eskişehir Osmangazi University.
 My department is Electric and Electrical Engineering.
-- 🔭 I'm currently working on Computer Vision.
+- 🔭 I'm currently working on Computer Vision and Robotics.
 - 🌱 I'm currently learning machine learning algorithms and ROS.
 - ✨ You can use the links below for the topics I am working on.
 - 📫 How to reach me: aylablgnn@gmail.com